nephics/linger/README.md

 Messages are by default limited to 256 KB in size, and may contain any sequences of bytes.

-The binlogs are rotated when the file size exceeds 1 MB, and unused binlogs are automatically removed.

 Linger is not currently optimised with regard to memory usage, and it has not been tested for high-performance usage scenarios, such as delivering billions of messages a day.
 But, for most real world situations, Linger will serve you reliably.

 ## HTTP API overview